 - If inflammations or other undue symptoms occur, seek medical advice immediately.

 - After the healing period, choose earrings made of hypoallergenic materials.

 Do you have any questions regarding ear piercing?

-For further information, contact your doctor or pharmacist, or send us an inquiry via our contact form.
+For further information, contact your doctor or pharmacist, or send us an inquiry via email.